Knowledge Hub

 • Necessity test - Is the processing of data necessary for that purpose?

-The ICO has also, helpfully provided the following examples to assist charities in how legitimate interests may be used as a lawful basis to process personal data:
+The ICO has also helpfully provided the following examples to assist charities in how legitimate interests may be used as a lawful basis to process personal data:

-The charity then looks at whether sending the mailing is necessary for its fundraising purpose.
+The charity then looks at whether sending the mailing is necessary for its fundraising purposes.
 It decides that it is necessary to process contact details for this purpose, and that the mailing is a proportionate way of approaching individuals for donations.

-The charity determines that the impact of a fundraising mailing on these individuals is likely to be minimal however it includes details in the mailing (and each subsequent one) about how individuals can opt out of receiving postal marketing in future.
+The charity determines that the impact of a fundraising mailing on these individuals is likely to be minimal; however, it includes details in the mailing (and each subsequent one) about how individuals can opt out of receiving postal marketing in future.

-We understand that it can be a difficult task to complete an LIA and assess whether legitimate interests can be applied to processing activities, however, the team at Harper James are here to help you every step of the way.
+We understand that it can be a difficult task to complete an LIA and assess whether legitimate interests can be applied to processing activities; however, the team at Harper James are here to help you every step of the way.

-Where do we report breaches?
+Where do you report breaches?

 The Charity Commission guidance states: